iGentAI/ferrous/docs/ROADMAP.md

 ## Project Overview

 Building a Redis-compatible server in Rust is a significant undertaking.
-This roadmap breaks down the implementation into manageable phases with clear milestones and dependencies.
+This roadmap breaks down the implementation into logical technical groups with priorities based on production value and implementation dependencies.

-## Phase 1: Foundation (Weeks 1-2) ✅ COMPLETED
+## Technical Group 1: Foundation ✅ COMPLETED

 ### Goals
 - Establish project structure